grepfs17/cm-copy-lists/README.md

 # CM Copy List – Chrome Extension
-A minimal Chrome extension that adds one-click “copy card info” buttons to the Cardmarket website, letting you export the exact contents  want list as plain text.
+A minimal Chrome extension that adds one-click “copy card info” buttons to the Cardmarket website, letting you export the exact contents of a wants list as plain text.

 ## 🚀 What it does
 | Feature             | Where it appears                                       | What it copies                                                                |